Home

 private Vector3 lastPosition;

-// Parallax scroll speed
+// Parallax speed (lower = slower background movement)

 public float speed = 60f;